linuxppc/ci-scripts/README.md

 To convert all modules to builtin, pass `MOD2YES=1`.

+To build with llvm pass `LLVM=1`, only works using the latest Fedora or Ubuntu image.

 To build with clang pass `CLANG=1`, only works using the latest Fedora or Ubuntu image.

 For a quiet build pass `QUIET=1`, for verbose pass `VERBOSE=1`.